Art school: History

 and there were no methods of grading works.
-After the 1980s, however, art programs were integrated into many different kinds of schools and universities as legitimate courses that could be evaluated.
-While some argue that this has weakened creativity among modern art-students, others see this as a way to treat fine arts equally in comparison with other subjects.
+After the 1980s, art programs began to be integrated into schools and universities as legitimate courses that could be evaluated.
+While some argue that this weakened creativity among modern art-students, others see this as a way to treat fine arts as equal to other subjects.

 Apprentice curriculum

 Apprentice paths teach art as a mixture of aesthetic and function.
-Typically, students would apprentice themselves to someone who was already skilled in some sort of trade in exchange for food and housing.
+In the past, students worked in the studio of an artist in exchange for room and board.
 Many of the Old Masters received training in this manner, copying or painting in the style of their teacher in order to learn the trade.
-Once the apprenticeship ended, the student would have to prove what they learned by creating what we know today as a "masterpiece".
-In modern schooling, this can be seen in practical art classes, including photography or printmaking.
+Once the apprenticeship ended, the student would have to prove what they learned by creating a "masterpiece".
+Today this is sometimes done in photography or printmaking studios.

 Academic curriculum

 Academic curricula began during the sixteenth-century Italian Renaissance, in which some of the earliest art academies were established.
 Up through the nineteenth century, these academies multiplied through both Europe and North America, and art began to become about both talent and intellect.